What is Depthcharge?

 The “flags” word used to denote which environment is active, in the case of redundant environments

 When viewing the environment contents in their text form, Depthcharge can optionally expand variable definitions.
 This can make life a little bit easier in those cases where bootcmd and friends are defined as a function of a dozen other variables.

 For more information, see

-If a device does not appear readily expose a command console, it can be very useful to determine if any tables command handlers (including their name, function pointers, and help text) are present in the binary.
+If a device does not appear to readily expose a command console, it can be very useful to determine if any command handler tables (including command name, function pointers, and help text) are present in the binary.
 If so, this may indicate that access is gated based upon some input, whether it be a standard AUTOBOOT-based “stop string”, a simple IO pin state, or a cryptographic challenge-response mechanism.
 (Just knowing what a vendor has included in their build is half the battle!)

 Furthermore, the presence of multiple unique command tables can suggest that a platform vendor has implemented different operating modes or authorization levels.
 This is the case demonstrated in our blog post, where we show how this type of table can be patched to expose “hidden” commands.

 Command table @ 0x8ff684bc (file offset 0x000684bc) - 308 bytes, 11 entries CONFIG_SYS_LONGHELP=True, CONFIG_AUTO_COMPLETE=True ... @ 0x8ff68580 name: nboot maxargs: 4 cmd_rep: 0x00000001 cmd: 0x8ff6502c complete: 0x00000000 usage: boot from NAND device help: nboot [partition] | [[[loadAddr] dev] offset] @ 0x8ff6859c name: nm maxargs: 2 cmd_rep: 0x00000001 cmd: 0x8ff641d4 complete: 0x00000000 usage: memory modify (constant address) help: nm [.b, .w, .l] address ...